Most types of soft tissue sarcoma do not respond to treatment with chemotherapy.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are drugs (such as aspirin, ibuprofen, and naproxen) that are commonly used to decrease fever, swelling, pain, and redness.
 In the treatment of soft tissue sarcomas, an NSAID called sulindac may be used to help block the growth of cancer cells.

-New types of treatment are being tested in clinical trials.
+Other types of targeted therapy are being studied in clinical trials, including the following: